Face Serums: Are They Worth the Hype?

 Dry Skin

 If your skin feels tight after washing, or if makeup looks patchy or flaky, consider hydrating serums with ingredients like hyaluronic acid, glycerin, squalane, or ceramides.
 These draw in and lock moisture, easing tightness and flakiness.
-Pair with a rich moisturizer to prevent water loss.
+Follow up with a rich moisturizer to keep hydration locked in all day.

 Oily or Acne-Prone Skin